"Covid tests save firms thousands of working days"

 Surprisingly, 87% of firms have not yet implemented a testing programme despite the clear benefits to both public safety and business productivity.
 Health secretary Matt Hancock has emphasised that these programmes are crucial if we are to “protect essential services and businesses”.

-Read the full article by Adam McCulloch from Personnel Today here: https://www.personneltoday.com/hr/covid-tests-save-firms-thousands-of-working-days/
+Read the full article by Adam McCulloch of Personnel Today here: https://www.personneltoday.com/hr/covid-tests-save-firms-thousands-of-working-days/